nithinK-142/small-projects/fake-store-api/README.md

-# API Data in Table using HTML, CSS, and JavaScript
+# Fake Store API

 This project displays data obtained from the [Fake Store API](https://fakestoreapi.com/) in an HTML table using Bootstrap, CSS, and JavaScript.
-The table displays information about products such as their title, description, price, and image.
+The table displays information about products.

 ## Getting Started